What is a brand?

 Now fill in the blanks: I’m a ______________photographer for _______________________.
 My area of expertise specifically is ________________.

-your magic sauce
+4. your magic sauce

 The essence of your brand is what makes your business unique.
 Consider what it is that only you do and that no one else can do quite like you.
 Your focus here should be related to the client experience.
 I want you to consider what part of the client experience you can package up as your magic sauce.
 Client experience refers to how your client moves through the timeline of their connection with your brand.

-Developing your brand
+Developing your business identity

 Here are some questions for you to consider as you get to the heart of the developing your photography brand:

 - What is your photography style like?
 Describe it in a sentence.
 Go through your current portfolio and start there.

 - What makes you unique?
 Identify 3 things.

 - What is your target market?
 List them out.

 - Who are you photographing?
 Identify them.

 - Who is your ideal client?
 Describe them.

 - What color is your brand if you could pick up to 3 colors?
 Find their hex codes.

 - What flavor is your brand?
 What would it taste like?
 Blue bubblegum, kiwi, cherry cola?

 - What feeling does your brand leave behind?
 It is excitement or a mysterious feeling of wanting more?

 - What fonts reflect your brand?
 Identify three.

 - What are some adjective that describe your brand?
 Perfection or Prestige?
 Write down 5 words.